expo/expo/docs/pages/clients/getting-started.md

 As you can see, creating a new native build from scratch takes long enough that you'll be tempted to switch tasks and lose your focus.

-Now that you have a custom client for you project installed on your device, though, you won't have to wait for the native build process again until you change the native runtime!
+But now that you have a custom client for your project installed on your device, you won't have to wait for the native build process again until you change the underlying native code that powers your application!

-Instead, you can start developing in a fraction of the time by running:
+Instead, all you need to do to start developing is to run:

 <TerminalBlock packageName="expo-dev-client" cmd={["expo start --dev-client"]}  />

 and scanning the resulting QR code with your system camera or QR code reader (if you want to develop against a physical device)

-or pressing the A or I keys (to open the app in your Android or iPhone emulator respectively).
+or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator respectively).

 Now make some changes to your application code and see them reflected on your device!